-Now let’s time travel three hundred years into the future to the year 2317.
-Music historians are sitting in a specially constructed bubble room in the underwater ruins of Mountain View, California, at the hallowed Googleplex UNESCO World Heritage Site.
+Now let’s time travel three hundred years into the future to the year 2318.
+Music historians are sitting in a specially constructed bubble room in the underwater ruins of Mountain View, California at the hallowed Googleplex UNESCO World Heritage Site.
 There, they, along with hundreds of other historians from around the world, are sifting through brontobytes of ancient data stored on archaic supercomputers.

 Where does she begin?

-Third is performance forces.
+The next consideration is performance forces.
 Is it important to have eight performers?
 With seven of the eight people in the video being male and the lone female not playing an instrument but assisting in recording the men play theirs, does the gender of each performer make for a more historically accurate depiction of musical paradigms in the early 21st century?
 Could this piece be performed with multiple people on each instrument, say, in an ensemble of fifty?
 Is the purity and nuance of the original lost when too many people are added beyond what was included in the original performance?
 Is there an exception for academic music ensembles?
 Would it be more engaging to an audience as a Pentatonix-style a cappella arrangement?

-How should the work be presented to contemporary audiences?
-While most early 21st Century scholars would agree that techno music was primarily performed in vile establishments of forsaken morality and forgotten dignity called “nightclubs”, this work was originally performed outdoors on concrete and asphalt.
-The acoustics of this space do not factor into the recording due to the use of directional microphones to record the specific sounds of the Jeep.
-Would it be appropriate to present this work on a concert hall stage or a middle school gymnasium?
-Should the performers wear concert blacks or period clothing of blue jeans, rubber sneakers, and ironic graphic t-shirts?
+How should the work be visually presented to contemporary audiences?
+While most early 21st century scholars in the 24th century would agree that techno music was primarily performed in vile establishments of forsaken morality and forgotten dignity called “nightclubs”, this work was originally performed outdoors on concrete and asphalt.
+Would it be appropriate to present this work on a concert hall stage or on the floor of a middle school gymnasium?
+Should the performers wear tuxedos and concert blacks or dress in period clothing of blue jeans, rubber sneakers, and ironic graphic t-shirts?
 Should they all run, in sync, onto the stage to take their positions in and around the vehicle?

 Should the work be presented live at all?
-Arts organizations in 2317 live and die by the number of viewers subscribed to their all-digital performance programs.
-The original was not intended as a live performance but as a recording to be watched and listened to at a time and location unknown to the original performers.
-Perhaps the best performance would be recorded in two-dimensional media and viewed by the audience individually.
-Should the graduate student create an app that allows her contemporaries to view this centuries-old technology on their modern version of the handheld device?
-If so, is there any point in recreating the music for performance?
+The original was not intended as a live performance but as a recording.
+Perhaps the best “performance” would be one recorded in two-dimensional media and viewed by the audience on its own time.
+Could the graduate student create an app that allows her contemporaries to view this centuries-old technology on the 2318 version of the handheld device (iPhone 297s Plus)?

 Further cultural issues arise.
-Only a small portion of 2317 music listeners even cares about music from the early 2000s, and those people are incredibly opinionated about how to do it “right”.
+Only a small portion of 2318 music listeners even cares about music from the early 2000s, and those people are incredibly opinionated about how to do it “right”.
 Any choice that doesn’t align with The Norton anthology on millennial music history is bound to draw criticism from scholars, performers, and music critics.
 Will performers risk programming such an obscure composer as Smith, even for a world premiere?
-The normal public radio audience really only likes to listen to the three Bs: Beatles, Bon Jovi, and Beyoncé.
-Contemporary music fans dismiss music of this time period as boring background noise heard at middle-of-the-road chain restaurants.
-Hundreds of enterprising music school graduates, trained in historical musical styles, are too busy writing new chamber music for violin, hovercycle and autolarynx, trying to appeal to younger audiences and carve out niche markets in a world with a profoundly unbalanced ratio of trained performers to available performance jobs.
+The normal public radio audience really only likes to listen to the three Bs: The Beatles, Bon Jovi, and Beyoncé.
+Contemporary music fans dismiss music of this time period as boring background noise heard at middle-of-the-road Italian restaurants.